-- (1) No duty is chargeable under this Chapter on a transfer, or an agreement for the sale or transfer, of matrimonial property if - (a) the property is transferred, or agreed to be sold or transferred, to the parties to a marriage that is dissolved or annulled (or in the opinion of the Commissioner has irretrievably broken down) or to either of them, or to a child of the marriage under the age of 18; and - (b) the transfer or agreement is effected by or in accordance with - (i) a document registered or approved under the Family Law Act 1975 of the Commonwealth; or - (ia) a financial agreement made under section 90B, 90C or 90D of that Act; or - (ii) an order of a court under that Act; or - (iii) a purchase at public auction of property that, immediately before the auction, was matrimonial property where the public auction is held to comply with any such document or order.
+- No duty is chargeable under this Chapter on a transfer, or an agreement for the sale or transfer, of matrimonial property if - (a) the property is transferred, or agreed to be sold or transferred, to the parties to a marriage that is dissolved or annulled (or in the opinion of the Commissioner has irretrievably broken down) or to either of them, or to a child of the marriage under the age of 18; and - (b) the transfer or agreement is effected by or in accordance with - (i) a document registered or approved under the Family Law Act 1975 of the Commonwealth; or - (ia) a financial agreement made under section 90B, 90C or 90D of that Act; or - (ii) an order of a court under that Act; or - (iii) a purchase at public auction of property that, immediately before the auction, was matrimonial property where the public auction is held to comply with any such document or order.

-- (2) No duty is chargeable under this Chapter on a dutiable transaction to the extent that - (a) for the purposes of or ancillary to a transfer referred to in subsection (1), it transfers a share that is matrimonial property to a person not a party to the relevant marriage in order to comply with a requirement of or prescribed under the Corporations Act; or - (b) it is a declaration of trust, by the transferee of a share transferred as referred to in paragraph (a), for the benefit of a party to the marriage. - (3) If - (a) ad valorem duty was paid on a transfer, or agreement for the sale or transfer, of matrimonial property to the parties to a marriage or to either of them, or to a child of the marriage under the age of 18; and - (b) the transfer or agreement for the sale or transfer of matrimonial property is effected by or in accordance with - (i) a document registered or approved under the Family Law Act 1975 of the Commonwealth; or - (ia) a financial agreement made under section 90B, 90C or 90D of that Act; or the Commissioner must reassess the transfer or agreement and refund the duty paid.
+- (2) No duty is chargeable under this Chapter on a dutiable transaction to the extent that - (a) for the purposes of or ancillary to a transfer referred to in subsection (1), it transfers a share that is matrimonial property to a person not a party to the relevant marriage in order to comply with a requirement of or prescribed under the Corporations Act; or - (b) it is a declaration of trust, by the transferee of a share transferred as referred to in paragraph (a), for the benefit of a party to the marriage. - (3) If - (a) ad valorem duty was paid on a transfer, or agreement for the sale or transfer, of matrimonial property to the parties to a marriage or to either of them, or to a child of the marriage under the age of 18; and - (b) the transfer or agreement for the sale or transfer of matrimonial property is effected by or in accordance with - - (i) a document registered or approved under the Family Law Act 1975 of the Commonwealth; or - (ia) a financial agreement made under section 90B, 90C or 90D of that Act; or the marriage was dissolved or annulled (c) or the Commissioner is satisfied that the marriage has irretrievably broken down - the Commissioner must reassess the transfer or agreement and refund the duty paid.